Skip to Content

 Parsley is a biennial, which means it will come back a second year before going to seed.

-Rosemary is a wonderful herb to have in your garden because it survives most winters and can be used all winter long.
+Rosemary is a beautiful herb to plant in your garden because it survives most winters and can be used all winter.
 See why it’s in my top 3.

 Sage is beautiful in the garden.
 Read more below.

-Chives will also survive most milder winters and are a great substitute for shallots if you are in a pinch.
+Chives will also survive milder winters and are an excellent substitute for shallots in a pinch.
 They also have a beautiful bloom in the Spring.

 See this refreshing Fresh Herb and Cucumber Dip Recipe.

-Lavender is so beautiful and once established, will produce every year according to the experts.
-I’ve personally not had great luck with lavender but I’ll give you the secret tip if I ever figure it out.
+Lavender is so beautiful and, once established, will produce every year, according to the experts.
+I’ve personally not had great luck with lavender, but I’ll give you a secret tip if I ever figure it out.

 I’m leaving it in my top 10 because I really want a garden full and have faith that I’ll figure it out.
 Thanks in advance for any tips.

-Thankfully I have had better success with these three herbs that I planted.
-These are my three favorite herbs to grow and each one for different reasons.
+Basil, Sage, and Rosemary are all herbs that I have great success with.
+These are my three favorite herbs to plant and each one for different reasons.

 Basil